 - If there are both strengths and weakness for each criterion you use, you need to decide overall what your judgement is.
 For example, you may want to comment on a key idea in the text and have both positive and negative comments.
 You could begin by stating what is good about the idea and then concede and explain how it is limited in some way.
 While this example shows a mixed evaluation, overall you are probably being more negative than positive.

-- In long reviews, you can address each criteria you choose in a paragraph, including both negative and positive points.
-For very short critical reviews (one page or less) where your comments will be briefer, include a paragraph of positive aspects and another of negative.
+- In long reviews, you can address each criterion you choose in a paragraph, including both negative and positive points.
+For very short critical reviews (one page or less), where your comments will be briefer, include a paragraph of positive aspects and another of negative.

 - You can also include recommendations for how the text can be improved in terms of ideas, research approach; theories or frameworks used can also be included in the critique section.